dontyellwillcry/prime-solo-project/README.md

 2. Create a new branch for your feature or bug fix.
 3. Make your changes and submit a pull request.

+(Thanks to bostwiek@gmail.com for letting anyone use his assets.)

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.